jjisan4480/Splunk_and_SOAR_Integration/README.md

      `User: $exec.result.user`
      `Source IP: $exec.result.Source_Network_Address`
    * **Channel:** Paste your Slack Channel ID (located in the URL string when viewing the channel in a web browser).
-> *[Insert Screenshot: The Slack node configuration in Shuffle displaying the mapped runtime arguments.]*
+> [Screenshot: The Slack node configuration in Shuffle displaying the mapped runtime arguments.]

 ### 3. Configure Human-in-the-Loop (Email Approval)
 1. Drag a **User Input** trigger node into the workflow and connect the Slack node to it.
 2. Rename the node to `User Action`.
 3. Configure the question prompt: `Would you like to disable the user?`
 4. Set the **Notification Type** to **Email** and supply the designated SOC Analyst email address.
-> *[Insert Screenshot: The User Input node configuration showing the specified prompt and email recipient.]*
+> [Screenshot: The User Input node configuration showing the specified prompt and email recipient.]

 ### 4. Automate Active Directory Account Disabling
 1. Drag an **Active Directory** app node onto the canvas and connect the User Input node to it.